 The most important categories of financial risks are the refinancing risk, the interest rate risk and the foreign exchange risk.
-In general, the developments of 2021 on the debt portfolio risks were similar to the corresponding outcomes of the year 2020.
-The weighted average maturity of marketable debt was retained at very satisfactory level and closed to euro area average.
-The weighted average cost of public debt continued its downward path in 2021, a path that was supported, among others factors, by the low interest rate environment in the European capital markets.
-The share of debt due within one year as was stabilized around 9 percent whilst the share of debt due within five years recorded a minor increase of about 2 pp in 2021 compared to the year before.
+In general, the developments of 2022 on the debt portfolio risks were similar to the corresponding outcomes of the year 2021.
+The weighted average maturity of marketable debt recorded a slight improvement and was retained at a very satisfactory level.
+The downward path of the weighted average cost of public debt was interrupted last year due to the geopolitical developments and changes in monetary policy, however the said figure was retained at low level.
+The share of debt due within one year exhibited a significant reduction by 2.6 pp whilst the share of debt due within five years recorded an increase of about 3.1 pp in 2022 compared to the year before.
 With regards to the foreign exchange risk, since February 2020 and after the repayment of the IMF loan, the said risk reduced to zero.
 On the floating rate debt and taking into consideration that the majority of the said debt concerns ESM loans with the first repayment to be executed in 2025, minor changes are expected to be recorded.
-However, the risk from the floating rate debt is limited at this moment given that ESM loans are indexed at low interest rates.
-With regards to the refinancing risk, the debt maturity profile has improved significantly during the last years and the liquidity risk as well as the credit risk have been reduced substantially.
+It is noted that the risk from the floating rate debt is limited and based on the historically data no significant fluctuations have been recorded on the average cost of ESM loans as a result of the changes in the market base rates.
+With regards to the refinancing risk, the debt maturity profile has improved further in 2022 and the liquidity risk as well as the credit risk have been reduced substantially.

-Following active debt management and liability management transactions executed in the previous year, the debt maturity profile has smoothened out at very satisfactory level.
+Following active debt management and liability management transactions executed in the previous years, the debt maturity profile has smoothened out at very satisfactory level.